daodaojiang622/Foodie-Friends/README.md

 ## Contributions
 Chenyu has worked on below aspects:
 - Front-end: Implemented API use in Map and Edit Meet Up screens, implemented location use in home screen, implemented notification in Meet Up Screen
-- Back-end: Enabled image upload to firebase.
+- Back-end: Enabled image upload to Firebase.
 - Code walk video:

 Yihe has worked on below aspects: